-The Company anticipates that it will not have sufficient funds to pursue its current operating plan beyond the third quarter of 2009 and will therefore require additional funding.
-There is no assurance that the Series A-1 Option will be exercised to obtain any such funding.
+The Company anticipates that it will not have sufficient funds to pursue its current operating plan beyond the fourth quarter of 2009 and will therefore require additional funding.
 Because the Company cannot be certain that it will be able to obtain adequate funding from debt, equity, or other traditional financing sources, it is also actively pursuing several strategic financing options, including the intent to sell its manufacturing plant in South Korea (which would then be replaced with a smaller facility) and additional licensing and outsourcing of our manufacturing operations.

-Additionally, we have approximately \$287 of principal and accrued interest outstanding as of June 30, 2009, under the 8% unsecured subordinated notes (the "Bridge Notes"), which were due August 17, 2007.
+Additionally, we have approximately \$291 of principal and accrued interest outstanding as of September 30, 2009, under the 8% unsecured subordinated notes (the "Bridge Notes"), which were due August 17, 2007.
 We are working to repay the Bridge Notes with our noteholder.

-We have \$361 of outstanding loan as of June 30, 2009 under a factoring, loan, and security agreement with a financing company.
+We have \$378 of outstanding loan as of September 30, 2009 under a factoring, loan, and security agreement with a financing company.
 In June 2009, the Company received a formal notice of default from the financing company for repayment of the outstanding loan balance.
-The Company intends to fully repay the amounts due under the loan.
-However, as of the filing of this report, the Company did not repay the loan.
-The Company is currently working to resolve the matter with the financing company by seeking a forbearance until the Company is able to restructure or obtain funding to repay this loan.
+As of the filing of this report, the Company entered into a settlement agreement with the financing company whereby we agreed to repay approximately \$100 each month until the outstanding loans and accrued fees have been repaid.
+The first \$100 monthly payment was made in November 2009.